cheelee/django-setup-support/README.md

 * Create the necessary static and template folders for the app.
 * Replace the settings.py file of the project with one that has the app installed.
 * Replace the urls.py file of the project with one that also includes the urls.py file specified by the app.
-* Create a new urls.py file for the app to specify the path for the main view and its associated template.
-* Replace the views.py file of the app that specifies a simple main view which simply passes an empty context to its associated template.
-* Create a base HTML template for the app.
-This base template specifies all the major HTML blocks like Javascript, CSS, header, footer, and body.
-* Create a main HTML template to be associated with the main view.
-This template inherits from the previously created base HTML template, so it can override any of the previously specified Django blocks.
+This allows all app-related url paths to be neatly defined in the context of the app's functionality.
+* Request the creation of a admin account for secure pages.
 * Maintain example files for the inclusion of database models, and model forms.
-These can then serve as reference material for apps that require databases.
+These can then serve as reference material for apps that require database access.

+### The App

+* Will default to using jQuery and Bootstrap 4.
+* Will default to using [Class-based Views in Django](https://docs.djangoproject.com/en/2.2/topics/class-based-views/).
+* Will default to a public Bootstrap 4 Jumbotron splash page with a stub logo and a favicon, and a link to a page for secure content.
+* Will default to a single page for secure content with access granted to the admin account.
+* Will possess basic login/logout functionality.

 ## Example Use-Case

-* ./setup.sh myproject fooapp
+* ./setup.sh project app
 * Script requests admin name, email, and password.
 * cd myproject; source env/bin/activate
 * cd myproject; python manage.py runserver
-* browse to 127.0.0.1:8000 to see main view (Hello World)
+* browse to 127.0.0.1:8000 to see main view (Jumbotron splash page)
-* browse to 127.0.0.1:8000/admin to interact with admin operations.
-There appears to be a weird interface bug when logging in as admin for the first time.

 ## Todos

-* Setup baseline authentication using Django defaults.
-* Use a prettier Bootstrap-based main HTML template (e.g. with a Jumbotron) for the main view as a starting point, instead of the current plain "Hello World" page.
-* Perhaps include an option for the setup.sh script to include database models infrastructure as part of the starting build.
+* Currently none.